DSP MUSIC PHOTOGRAPHY

 More than just an artist and teacher, David's purpose, also known as his “why”, lies in helping his photography clients reveal and elevate their unique stories through his imagery.

 A native of New Jersey, David has also lived overseas for many years, but now calls "home" the Blue Ridge Mountains of Western North Carolina.
+He is a proud member of the Brevard / Transylvania Chamber of Commerce.

 Frequently Asked Questions